-In view of the above discussion and taking into consideration the conclusions drawn in the Commission Order dated 29.10.2009 and further submissions made, calculations/data supplied by the parties i.e. the petitioner Company, the Board and the HIMURJA the Commission, hereby orders:-
+In view of the above discussions and taking into consideration the conclusions drawn in the Commission Order dated 29.10.2009 and further submissions made, calculations/data supplied by the parties i.e. the petitioner Company the Board and the HIMURJA, the Commission, hereby orders:

-- that the tariff shall be enhanced by 2 paise on account of impact of 15% mandatory release of water down stream of diversion structure.
-However, either party on the actual data available for a period 10 years may approach the Commission to review the said increase; - (ii) that the claims for forest, fisheries and service tax are not acceded to;
+- that the tariff shall be enhanced by 14 paise on account of impact of 15% mandatory release of water down stream of diversion structure.
+However, either party on the actual data available for a period 10 years may approach the Commission to review the said increase; - (ii) that the claims for forest, and fisheries charges and service tax are not acceded to; - (iii) that the additional tariff component to offset the loss on account of LAD charge shall be calculated as per the following formula:-

-(iii) the additional tariff component to offset the loss on account of LAD charge shall be calculated as per the following formula:-
+$$x = \frac{PV}{8.80075 y}$$ whereas

-$$x = \frac{PV}{8.80075 y} \text{ whereas}$$
+- PV is the total amount in lacs paid on account of Local Area Development Charge minus amount payable for local area development works specified in the approved DPR - Additional tariff in component Rs./unit levelised over a period of 40 years to offset the loss on account of LADC.

-- PV is the total amount in lacs paid on account of Local Area Development Charge minus amount payable for local area development works specified in approved DPR - x is Additional tariff component in Rs./unit levelised over a period of 40 years to offset the loss on account of LADC. - y is Annual saleable energy units in lacs (as per approved DPR).
-This tariff component shall be subject to the production of sufficient documentary proof to the satisfaction of the Board and shall be payable from the of date of complete payment of LADC or Commercial Operation Date which ever is later. - (iv) that the impact of the additional 1% of the royalty payable under Government notification dated 30.11.2009 for Local Area Development Fund shall be pass through in the tariff and increase in account of same shall be 3 paise per unit. - (v) that any change in MAT after signing of PPA in the first 10 years of the generation of the project shall be payable by the respective party as per the following formula: -
+- y is Annual saleable energy units in lacs (as per approved DPR).
+The tariff component shall be subject to the producing, to the satisfaction of the Board, sufficient documentary proof and shall be from the date of complete payment of LADC or the commercial operation date which ever is earlier; - (iv) any change in MAT after signing of PPA in the first 10 years of the generation of the project shall be payable by the respective party as per the following formula: -